gbs4ever/gbs4ever.github.io/_posts/2019-12-20-linkedin_and_metadata.markdown

-LinkedIn uses the Open Graph protocol the one that is important so we get  a preview image for our posts is ,
+LinkedIn uses the Open Graph protocol, the code that  is important so we can get  a preview image for our posts is ,

 ```Html
 <meta property='og:image' content="//media.example.com/ 1234567.jpg"/>